Quantizations of conical symplectic resolutions I: local and global structure: Z -algebras

-Note that the associated graded of ${}_kZ_m$ is isomorphic to $\Gamma(\fX; \cL^{k-m})$, and for any $Z$-module $N$ with a compatible filtration, the associated graded of $N$ is a module over the section ring
+Note that the associated graded of ${}_kZ_m$ is isomorphic to $\Gamma(\fX; \cL^{k-m})$, and for any $Z$-module $N$ with a compatible filtration, the associated graded of $N$ is a module over the $\Z$-algebra

+We will use without comment the obvious equivalence between modules over this $\Z$-algebra and graded modules over the section ring $R(\cL):=\bigoplus_{k\ge 0}\Gamma(\fX; \cL^{k})$.
 A filtration of $N$ is called \textbf{good} if its associated graded is a finitely generated module over $R(\cL)$.
 Then $N$ has a good filtration if and only if it is finitely generated over $Z$.